Men’s Mental Health Matters

 Men’s mental illness has been called a silent crisis.
-More than six million men in America are affected by depression each year, one in 10 experience rage or intermittent explosive disorder and up to one in six men have been sexually assulted.
+More than six million men in America are affected by depression each year, one in 10 experience rage or intermittent explosive disorder and up to one in six men have been sexually assaulted.
 Men also suffer greatly from conditions like panic and anxiety, bipolar disorder and schizophrenia.
-Yet, many are hesitant to reach out for the help they need.
-Stigmas surrounding men’s mental health and ideas of traditional masculinity persist even among young men and can be very real barriers to seeking treatment.
-They can also be life-threatening.
+Yet, the field of mental health has failed to address the needs of men or offer male friendly therapy services.
 In Colorado, the suicide rate among men is nearly three times higher than for women.

 There are numerous resources online and in person for men looking for a safe place to turn when anger, depression, or anxiety get to be too much, or when crises strike at home or work.